 - Animals – We share the land with various creatures, and we want to make sure we do not adversely affect them with our presence.
 If you choose to bring food to camp, be sure it is kept in a sturdy, air-tight, container (away from your tent, if you’re camping).
 Squirrels can chew through canvas, and Raccoons are craftier than you might think.
 Animals that start to equate humans with food face a higher risk of injury or death due to human related confrontations.
 Help us make sure that doesn’t happen by keeping food securely out of animal reach.

-- Norovirus – In the past, Four Quarters has had to deal with outbreaks of Noroviruses.
+- Norovirus – In the past, our previous venue had to deal with outbreaks of Noroviruses.
+Though our current venue has not we want to share information.
 Noroviruses are a group of viruses that cause inflammation of the stomach, and large intestinal lining.
 Symptoms often include nausea, vomiting, diarrhea and stomach cramps.
 Noroviruses are highly contagious and can spread very easily at a large group gathering like this one.
 Good hygiene is the single most effective way to prevent infection.
 Please help us keep everyone healthy by washing your hands often—and more so if you find yourself feeling unwell.

-- Swimming in the Creek – Hemlock Hole is a beautiful place to swim.
-It is also a completely wild body of water and is not monitored by Four Quarters staff of Spiralheart organizers in any way.
+- Swimming in the Lake – A beautiful place to swim.
+It is also a completely wild body of water and is not monitored by venue staff or Spiralheart organizers in any way.
 There is no lifeguard.
 No provisions for your safety have been taken.
 When you enter the creek, you do so at your own risk.
 You may wish to wear water shoes or sandals to protect against slippery and/or sharp rocks.
-Do not get out of the water on the far bank, and never jump into the water.
-Be aware that there are fish in the creek, and that they are usually looking to make friends with your toes and the mole on your lower back.

-- Falls/Uneven Terrain – For the most part Four Quarters is made up of fairly level terrain.
-The sharpest incline is the hill that leads from the upper area of camp (containing the dorm, stone circle, dining hall, etc.) to the lower camping area (containing the lower bath house, fairy cairn, creek, etc.).
-None of the pathways on Four Quarters are paved and the hill is covered with moderately sized gravel rocks.
-While the stone circle is relatively flat, we do ritual in the semi-dark, and it pays to be mindful of wandering tree roots and stones.
+- Falls/Uneven Terrain – For the most part our venue is made up of fairly level and gradually sloped terrain.
+While the ritual venue is relatively flat, we do ritual in the semi-dark, and it pays to be mindful of wandering tree roots and stones.
 Be mindful of your step when traversing camp, and be sure to wear shoes with good ankle support.
-If the hill presents a challenge for you, or if you have mobility issues, please speak with Ops.
+If the hill presents a challenge for you, or if you have mobility issues, please speak with our mobility team or Ops.

 Caring for your SPIRIT